 Currently, my 8th graders are studying a unit on their daily routine and hygiene.
 We have done all the standard vocabulary and grammar activities and well as personalized stories about their own lives and preferences, but so much has been happening in the world related to Spanish-speaking countries and I really wanted to incorporate that into our class while still meeting those vocabulary objectives, so I created this webquest.

-We start off by making sure they know what it is in English and I show them this School House Rock video.
-It's old, but they still really like it.
 Then we do one of their favorite activities all year: Pronoun TPR.
 Here's a video demo.